 REVENUE: The Company reported revenue of 228 crores in FY 14-15 against a loss of INR 71 crores in FY 14-15.

-WHAT IT OFFERS: They provide sellers with a modular suite of e-commerce technologies coupled with pan India logistics operations, helping them achieve fast, reliable and flexible customer fulfillment.
+WHAT IT OFFERS: Provides sellers with a modular suite of e-commerce technologies coupled with pan India logistics operations, helping them achieve fast, reliable and flexible customer fulfillment.

 Their proprietary commerce technologies toolkit provides sellers a way to develop and manage their entire online channel- including setting up a web-store and order management system, catalog management, studio services, integration with marketplaces, managing payments, SEO/SEM, selling on social media platforms, user verification and fraud detection, inventory management.